webman Session Management

 ];

-When using sessions, it is not recommended to directly store instances of class objects, especially instances of classes from uncontrollable sources, as deserialization may pose potential risks.
+When using sessions, it is not recommended to store class instances directly, especially instances of classes from untrusted sources.
+Deserialization can introduce security risks.